-As teachers, Eddie and I spent a lot of time developing custom G Suite lessons for our students alone.
+As teachers, Eddie and I spent a lot of time developing activities for our students.
 As we talked, we realized we wanted to build a community where teachers from around the world could collaborate and not have to create content by themselves.
 One day we drew out a tree diagram, like the one shown below, to model the sharing of lessons, and this image led to the name SharingTree.
 It is also why we call published content ‘leaves’.

-When you publish a lesson using a remix license, you are allowing others to collaborate and share their version with our community.
+When you publish content using a remixable license, you are allowing others to collaborate and share their version with our community.
 SharingTree will always provide the ability to charge for copyrighted content, but we also want to provide tools to make collaborating on lessons with teachers from around the world possible.
 The next part of this article shows how we enable collaborations on SharingTree.

 How do I find remixable content?

 You can search for remixable leaves using the ‘Collab’ option on the left toolbar.
 All the leaves displayed allow user to remix and share their version.

 Anytime you view a Leaf on SharingTree and notice it has a ‘Collabs’ button, then that leaf can be remixed.

 How do I add a remixed lesson?